 First, list out how much you make per paycheck period, your checking and savings accounts.
 If you want to take a step further, you can also add a line where you count how much you have cash on hand.
 This way, it can give you a better picture of how much money you are worth and what you can use to spend your money wisely.

-Loans are meant to be paid back with an additional cost to you and your family.
-So while you may have a thousand dollars in your credit limit, you could also owe a thousand dollars in your near future.
+Loans are meant to be paid back at an additional cost to you and your family.
+So while you may have a thousand dollars in your credit limit, you could also owe a thousand dollars in the near future.

 These expenses that don’t change stay the same from month to month.
 Fees, as listed above, don’t typically change as the month progresses.

-According to the law, it also helps to keep track when it does increase because these accounts require notice for the amounts to vary.
+According to the law, it also helps keep track of when it increases because these accounts require notice for the amounts to vary.
 It is strictly prohibited to improve one’s bill without notice and will result in unfair practices.
 So be sure to take a look at your bank statements to see what expenses stay the same.
 If any of these above does change, consider reaching out and looking through the agreement you signed with this service.